By Jim Hinckley

 Do you know what the thread linking Fred and Augie Duesenberg, Maytag appliances, and an obscure manufacturer of tractors and farm machinery is?
 The answer is William Galloway.

-Born on a farm near Berlin, Iowa in 1877, Galloway did nothing in public school to distinguish himself from other students.
+Born on a farm near Berlin, Iowa, in 1877, Galloway did nothing in public school to distinguish himself from other students.
 Likewise, with the years spent at Monmouth College in Illinois.

-In 1901, after literally learning the business from the ground up, he established his own farm implement dealership in Waterloo, Iowa.
+In 1901, after literally learning the business from the ground up, he established his farm implement dealership in Waterloo, Iowa.
 Galloway, however, was an ambitious man with a vision for the future.

-The cornerstone for the Mason built automobiles was a two-cylinder engine designed by Fred and August Duesenberg.
+The cornerstone for the Mason-built automobiles was a two-cylinder engine designed by Fred and August Duesenberg.
 Incorporated in Des Moines, Iowa, the Mason Motor Car Company established in 1906 was named for Edward R. Mason, the primary financier behind the endeavor.

 Even the “Little Wonder Vodaphone” to “Open Your Doors to Whole World of Entertainment” was available for ordering.
 Tennis rackets, roller skates, and even bicycles were sold through the Galloway catalogs.

 In late 1915, Galloway turned his attentions toward the manufacture of what he envisioned as the blending of the passion for building a motor vehicle and his farm implement and supply company – a tractor.
-The Galloway Farmobile 12-20 debuted in 1916 and the company’s 1917 catalog notes that the tractor, which sold for $995 featured, “a 4-1/2-by-5-inch engine and a 2-speed transmission.”
+The Galloway Farmobile 12-20 debuted in 1916, and the company’s 1917 catalog notes that the tractor, which sold for $995 featured, “a 4-1/2-by-5-inch engine and a 2-speed transmission.”
 Promotion claimed that the Galloway manufactured tractor “Pulls Anything, Anywhere, Anytime.”

 Appraisal of the company’s complex of shops and offices that sprawled across fourteen acres placed the value at $1,462,000.
-Profits soared and Galloway built a red brick home that mirrored his success.
+Profits soared, and Galloway built a red brick home that mirrored his success.

 Plans for expansion in the decade to come mirrored the companies soaring sales and diversification.
-That, however, required, financing.
+That, however, required financing.
 Volume 99, Bankers Magazine, 1919, “One of the largest bond issues ever handled by Iowa banks has been underwritten and sold by the Waterloo Clearing House Association without the assistance of either Wall Street or LaSalle Street interests.
 This was the $1,750,000 issue of the William Galloway Company of Waterloo, Iowa, hearing date of July 1, 1919, and due July 1, 1925.”

 The article continued with, “Both are a direct obligation of the William Galloway Company and are a lien against its plant, properties, and business.”

 Then, in the blink of an eye, the empire crashed.
-Over extension, the severe post war recession and a plunge in agricultural commodity values brought the William Galloway Company to the brink of bankruptcy in 1920.
+Overextension, the severe post-war recession, and a plunge in agricultural commodity values brought the William Galloway Company to the brink of bankruptcy in 1920.

 His sons resurrected the company in late 1926, but on a much more modest scale.
-As a mail order company for farm supplies, it lasted into the early 1940’s, and William Galloway passed away in 1952.
+As a mail-order company for farm supplies, it lasted into the early 1940s, and William Galloway passed away in 1952.

-©Jim Hinckley, Legends of America, June 2015
+©Jim Hinckley, Legends of America, updated November 2021.

-About the Author: Jim Hinckley is an award winning author and photographer, and an official contributor to Legends Of America through a partnership developed in October 2012.
-Hinckley is a former Associate Editor of Cars and Parts Magazine, and author of multiple books, including several on Route 66.
+About the Author: Jim Hinckley is an award-winning author and photographer and an official contributor to Legends Of America through a partnership developed in October 2012.
+Hinckley is a former Associate Editor of Cars and Parts Magazine and author of multiple books, including several on Route 66.
 See Jim Hinckley’s America.